Nelly595/jokes/index.md

----
-title: This will be my first story ever
+## My first story
-feature_text: |
- ## The Daily Blog
- ---

-Once upon a time a man decided to make a website.
+Once upon a time a man decided to make a website but was a bit stuck and needed help.